-Kaufman Interfaith Institute is excited to launch our fourth year of the Interfaith Leadership Scholars program.
-We invite students who want to develop their leadership skills, learn about interfaith cooperation, and work to create a more inclusive community to join this group.
-Students will meet approximately two times a month on Sundays from 3-5pm at the GVSU downtown campus.
-They will experience college-level trainings, discussions and interactive activities led by DEI and Interfaith leaders.
+Kaufman Interfaith Institute is in our fourth year of the Interfaith Leadership Scholars program.
+In this program, students develop their leadership skills, learn about interfaith cooperation, and work to create a more inclusive community..
+Students meet approximately two times a month on Sundays from 3-5pm at the GVSU downtown campus.
+They experience college-level trainings, discussions and interactive activities led by DEI and Interfaith leaders.
 They spend half the school year working on a student-led and student-driven project of their choice which impacts the community.

-Students from 8th-12th grade are welcome to apply.
+Students from 8th-12th grade are welcome to apply each year.
 Prior interfaith experience is not necessary but a commitment to attending the program is most important.
 We welcome all students of any spiritual, secular or religious background.

-For more questions, please reach out to Zahabia Ahmed-Usmani: [email protected].
+For more info, please reach out to Zahabia Ahmed-Usmani: [email protected].